GreptimeTeam/docs/developer-guide/datanode/data-persisitence-indexing.md

 ![Column chunk header](../../public/column-chunk-header.png)

-For example, in the above Parquet file, if you want to filter row where `name` = `Emily`, we can easily skip row group 0 because the max value for `name` field is `Charlie`.
+For example, in the above Parquet file, if you want to filter rows where `name` = `Emily`, you can easily skip row group 0 because the max value for `name` field is `Charlie`.
 This statistical information reduces IO operations.

 Besides Parquet's built-in statistics, our team is working on supporting a separate index file that utilizes some time-series specific indexing techniques to improve scanning performance.